noreenwu/FSND/projects/01_fyyur/starter_code/README.md

-In addition to enforcing data integrity through the use of constraints defined in the schema (such as nullable=False and unique=True, and use of primary and foreign keys), identifying the one-to-many and many-to-many relationships was key driver in structuring the data.
+In addition to enforcing data integrity through the use of constraints defined in the schema (such as nullable=False and unique=True, and use of primary and foreign keys), identifying the one-to-many and many-to-many relationships was a key driver in structuring the data.

 In the case of one-to-one and one-to-many relationships, foreign keys were utilized (one Location has many Venues) and in the case of many-to-many, a secondary table was defined, establishing 2 one-to-many relationships